samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v2.6
+- Updated from Java16 to Java17
+- Improved Java installation option
 ### v2.5
 - Purpur fork updated to 1.18
 - Fixed the download links of the Purpur fork